-Now in its twenty-first year of consistent evolution Iford Arts reflects its host venue, the Peto Garden at Iford in its emphasis on organic growth offering a select audience of 90 the opportunity to see world-class opera within the glorious environment of the exquisite Italianate cloister.
+Now in its twenty-fifth year of consistent evolution Iford Arts reflects its host venue, the Peto Garden at Iford in its emphasis on organic growth offering a select audience of 90 the opportunity to see world-class opera within the glorious environment of the exquisite Italianate cloister.

 In 1995, a new planting, the Magic Flute, by local amateurs, Opera Piccola, proved the outstanding sales success of the season.